Mrzezino railway station

 Mrzezino railway station is a railway station serving the village of Mrzezino, in the Pomeranian Voivodeship, Poland.
 The station opened on 15 December 1898 and is located on the Reda–Hel railway.
-The train services are operated by Przewozy Regionalne.
+The train services are operated by Polregio.

 History

 The station and the town used to be known as Sellen (Kr.
 Neustadt).

 On 26 September 1993, the last scheduled steam passenger train operated along the line.

 In 1998, the line was modernised.
 Stations have been equipped with a remotely controlled traffic centre from Gdynia, so that the presence of service stations along the route (in addition to the ticket offices) have become redundant.

 Train services

 The station is served by the following services: